LucHermitte/lh-cpp/cpp/trunk/doc/lh-cpp-readme.txt

     skeleton with: >
-    :MuTemplate c                    " for the C skeleton :MuTemplate cpp                  " for the C++ skeleton :MuTemplate cpp/class            " for a heavilly documented classes :MuTemplate cpp/singleton        " for Scott Meyers' singleton model.
+    :MuTemplate c                    " for the C skeleton :MuTemplate cpp                  " for the C++ skeleton :MuTemplate cpp/class            " for a heavily documented classes :MuTemplate cpp/singleton        " for Scott Meyers' singleton model.
     :MuTemplate cpp/stream-extractor " for op<< (beta, smart & slow)
     :MuTemplate cpp/stream-inserter  " for op>> (beta, smart & slow)
-    :MuTemplate cpp/my-cpp           " for a specfic C++ skeleton (*) you don't want C++ skeleton (only) be inserted automatically, [ie: you are OK for HTML and other skeletons] :
+    :MuTemplate cpp/my-cpp           " for a specific C++ skeleton (*) you don't want C++ skeleton (only) be inserted automatically, [ie: you are OK for HTML and other skeletons] :
     Then rename the file {rtp}/after/template/template.cpp